vision5/resty5-slimline/README.markdown

 - All the OpenResty components
 - Almost all the lua-resty-*** modules available on Github
-- The latest sources for bzip, openssl, pcre and zlib
+- The latest sources for OpenSSL, PCRE and Zlib

 When Resty5 is compiled, by default the supplied sources are used rather than the system libraries as shared libraries that are loaded at run time.